GustavoFri/GustavoFri.github.io/_pages/about.md

   - /about.html
 ---

-*"Bite my shiny metal ass!" ― Bender*
+*"Bite my shiny metal ass!" ― Bender Bending Rodriguez*

 ***I have removed my homepage to [here](https://runzhe-yang.github.io/) and I won't update on this webpage now.***